On the Brauer groups of fibrations II

 For two abelian groups $M$ and $N$, we say that they are \emph{almost isomorphic} if there exists a subquotient $M_1/M_0$ of $M$(resp. $N_1/N_0$ of $N$) such that $M_0$ (resp. $N_0$) and $M/M_1$ (resp. $N/N_1$) are finite and $M_1/M_0\cong N_1/N_0$.
-Let $f:M\rightarrow N$ be a homomorphism with a finite cokernel and a kernel almost isomorphic to an abelian group $H$, in this situation, we say that the sequence $0\rightarrow H\rightarrow M\rightarrow N\rightarrow 0$ is exact up to finite groups. \begin{thm} Let $\pi:\mathcal{X}\longrightarrow C$ be a proper flat morphism, where $C$ is $\Spec \CO_K$ for some number field $K$.
+Let $f:M\rightarrow N$ be a homomorphism with a finite cokernel and a kernel almost isomorphic to an abelian group $H$.
+In this situation, we say that the sequence $0\rightarrow H\rightarrow M\rightarrow N\rightarrow 0$ is exact up to finite groups. \begin{thm} Let $\pi:\mathcal{X}\longrightarrow C$ be a proper flat morphism, where $C$ is $\Spec \CO_K$ for some number field $K$.
 Assume that $\mathcal{X}$ is regular and the generic fiber $X$ of $\pi$ is projective and geometrically connected over $K$.
 Then there is an exact sequence up to finite groups\\

-\end{thm} For arithmetic schemes of dimension $\geq 3$, the above question was first studied by Tankeev (cf.\cite{Tan1, Tan2, Tan3}), and he proved the above result for some special arithmetic schemes.
-Geisser(\cite{Gei2}) first studied fibrations of arbitrary relative dimensions over finite fields by using etale motivic cohomology theory.
-In \cite{Qin1}, we proved a similar result for fibrations over arbitrary finitely generated fields. \begin{cor} $\Br(\CX)(\ell)$ is finite if and only if $\Sha(\Pic^0_{X/K})(\ell)$ is finite and $T^1(X,\ell)$ holds. \end{cor} The above statement for fibrations over finite fields was proved by Geisser \cite{Gei2}.
+\end{thm} For arithmetic schemes of dimension $\geq 3$, the above question was first studied by Tankeev (cf.\cite{Tan1, Tan2, Tan3}), who proved the result for some special arithmetic schemes.
+Geisser (\cite{Gei2}) was the first to investigate fibrations of arbitrary relative dimensions over finite fields using étale motivic cohomology theory.
+In \cite{Qin1}, the author proved a similar result for fibrations over arbitrary finitely generated fields. \begin{cor} $\Br(\CX)(\ell)$ is finite if and only if $\Sha(\Pic^0_{X/K})(\ell)$ is finite and $T^1(X,\ell)$ holds. \end{cor} The statement for fibrations over finite fields was proved by Geisser \cite{Gei2}.
 For a smooth projective geometrically connected variety $X$ over a finitely generated field $k$ of characteristic $0$, Orr and Skorobogatov \cite[Thm.
 5.1]{OS} proved that $\Br(X_{k^s})^{G_k}$ is finite under the assumption of the integral Mumford-Tate conjecture.
-Thus, Theorem \ref{mainthm} implies the following result about Artin's question. \begin{cor} Assuming the integral Mumford-Tate conjecture and the Tate-Shafarevich conjecture, then $\Br(\CX)$ is finite for all proper regular schemes over $\Spec \ZZ$. \end{cor}
+Thus, Theorem \ref{mainthm} implies the following result concerning Artin's question. \begin{cor} Assuming the integral Mumford-Tate conjecture and the Tate-Shafarevich conjecture, then $\Br(\CX)$ is finite for all proper regular schemes over $\Spec \ZZ$. \end{cor}